gem5-X/gem5-X-NMC/README.md

 ❗❗❗ **Including the checkpoint in future simulations.** ❗❗❗

-- ❗ Make sure to copy that folder on the host WITHOUT changing its name and rebuild the docker image to include it in the future simulations containers.
+- ❗ Make sure to copy the checkpoint folder on the host WITHOUT changing its name and rebuild the docker image to include it in the future simulations containers.
 - ❗ Apply the patch below to pass the path of the checkpoint to the launching scripts.
 ```
 sh pass_checkpoint_path.sh <container_path_to_checkpoint>